COLLEGE BASKETBALL: Providence alum McBride named NAIA Coach of the Year

 For the season the Saints ranked first in Division II in scoring defense (63.73 points per game), fifth in total rebounds per game (30.7) and ninth in defensive field goal percentage (40.8 percent).
 Holy Cross was ranked No. 10 in the final coaches’ Top 25 poll.

 McBride, who is the program’s all-time wins leader, has a 131-90 record with the Saints and has averaged nearly 19 victories a season.
-Prior to his arrival Holy Cross averaged only seven wins per season in program history.
+Prior to McBride’s arrival, Holy Cross averaged only seven wins per season in program history.

 Under McBride, the team has had 19 players awarded to the CCAC All-Academic Team and three individuals named NAIA Scholar-Athletes.
 The Saints have also had 14 players earn CCAC All-Conference honors during McBride’s tenure.
 This season, Holy Cross senior forward Larenzo Moore became the first player in program history to earn NAIA All-American honors.